TimMcGilly/FactorioBot/README.md

 To return data back to the python bot we use a method seen in [Clusterio](https://github.com/Danielv123/factorioClusterio) of logging output to `script-output/` and then reading it from our code.
 Here we had to implement a file watch using the library `watchdog` to fix a race condition where discord read the log file before our mod wrote it.

+## Current state
+###Discord Bot
+* `factoriocontrol.py`
+    * Contains the command queue which has the `enqueue` function to add commands to the end of the queue.
+The command queue is non blocking so other commands from discord can be still handled and added to it.
+The first function has the command name and then in the command queue you pass in the function with `exec` in front of it (for example `exec_walk`) which is the function called when it is at the top of the command queue.
+    * Contains all the discord.py commands which register on the command queue and are called by user to control factorio.
+        * !walk
+        * !craft
+        * !say
+        * !place
+        * !pick_up
+        * !research
+        * !view_inventory
+        * !view_tech
+* `factoriohelper.py`
+    * Contains user commands which are not bound to command queue so can be called and immediately executed at any time.
+        * !crafting_help
+        * !research_help
+        * !config
 [header-image.png]: https://i.imgur.com/ZW2V92t.png
 [technical-diagram.png]: https://i.imgur.com/cyJ808U.png